jcunni53/psych_9040_hw06/README.md

 # Homework 6 - Directed Graph for a hypothetical EEG study

-# See attached file for a JPEG of a directed graph
+# See attached file for the directed graph